 This is an excellent demonstration a pilonidal sinus.
 Here it’s demonstrated that the hole closest to the anus connects to the top draining sinus hole.
 It is why operations that don’t address this lowest hole will result in failure and a recurrent abscess/sinus.

 This is a 21 year old who has suffered from pilonidal disease for 6 years.
 Another surgeon performed two wide excisional operations, both of which have failed.
 He was left with a complex pilonidal wound with a number of midline openings, the largest of which was close to the anus.
 Photo 3 demonstrates the outline of the island of skin on the left side, which will be eventually removed during the procedure.
 Photo 4 shows that the lowest opening connects through a long abscess cavity to the top draining sinus.
 In photo 5, the skin island has been removed and the abscess is revealed.
 It is filled with hair.
 That hair and debris has been removed in photo 6.
 The white abscess cavity wall is preserved and used in the wound closure.
 The last two photos show the immediate final result with the drain in place.
+I’m now using a different type of drain called a closed suction drain that is shown in some of the photos below.

 Here’s an immediate post-op photo of a patient with steri-strips and drain in place.
 This is the drain configuration that I use now.
 The drain comes through the lower portion of the skin incision and passes through a skin opening that I create near the top of the flap.
 The drain is a loop and can be rotated.
+I’m now using a different type of drain called a closed suction drain that is shown in the photos to follow.

 Read success stories from surgery patients